FlowFuse/website/src/blog/2024/10/mqtt-frontrunner-for-uns.md

 The sheer volume of data can be overwhelming.
 In a Unified Namespace (UNS), the digital representation of your business needs to be more than just a collection of data—it must provide meaningful context.

+MQTT helps with this by allowing to use its structured topics that clarify the flow of information from various devices.
+For example, to organize data in a broker for a house, the topic structure might look like following image, where accessing the kitchen temperature topic would be: `house/rooms/first-floor/kitchen/temperature`

 ![MQTT's Topics tree example](./images/mqtt-topics-org.png)
 *Exmample of MQTT Topics tree heirarchy*

-MQTT helps with this by allowing to use its structured topics that clarify the flow of information from various devices.
-Each topic, like `FactoryX/AssemblyLine1/TemperatureSensor/Unit42`, makes it easy to trace data back to its source.

 Additionally, MQTT’s support for wildcards allows monitoring of multiple data streams simultaneously.